Batasia Loop Darjeeling

 War memorial at Batasia

-You will need to take the same walkway back for the exit.
-As you come out, you will see a small market area.
-If you arrive early in the morning, right outside there are temporary stands put up where the locals sell snack items like the hot samosas or singaras (fried vegetable stuffed pastries).
+If you take the exit and come out of Batasia Loop, you will see a small market area which is known as the Batasia Market.
+If you arrive early in the morning, you can find temporary stands put up here where the locals sell snack items like the hot samosas or singaras (fried vegetable stuffed pastries).

 The market is a good place for buying curios, bags, hats, and other decorative items.
 There are shops on the opposite side of the road as well selling cups, flasks etc. But watch out for the price.